sgaliamov/blog/_posts/2021-02-07-ergo-dox-layouts.md

 1. **Same finger** - how often you have to use the same finger.
 1. **Left hand** - how often you have to use fingers on the left hand.
 1. **Right hand** - how often you have to use fingers on the right hand.
-1. **Left hand continuos** - how long you use the left hand without switching to the right.
+1. **Left hand continuous** - how long you use the left hand without switching to the right.
-1. **Right hand continuos** - how long you use the right hand without switching to the left.
+1. **Right hand continuous** - how long you use the right hand without switching to the left.
 1. **Outward rolls** - how often you fingers moves up.
 1. **Inward rolls** - how often you fingers moves a lower row.